florpi/from-zero-to-generative-jax-tutorial/README.md

 # 🎨 From Zero to Generative: Learning generative modelling from scratch

-Welcome to the wild world of generative models :) Buckle up, because we're about to move from "What's a neural network?" to "I trained a flow matching generative model using convolutional neural networks" in only three steps.
+Welcome to the wild world of generative models :) Buckle up, because we're about to move from "What's a neural network?" to "I trained a flow matching generative model using convolutional neural networks" in only two steps.

 ## 🧠 What's in store?